 What Do they Gain from Falsely Accusing Domestic Violence?

-By obtaining a protective order after an alleged domestic violence incident, a spouse can prevent you from taking a part in the lives of your children or obtain access to your possessions.
+By obtaining a protective order after an alleged family assault incident, a spouse can prevent you from taking a part in the lives of your children or obtain access to your possessions.
 In child custody or spousal support arrangements, these allegations can put you in a difficult bargaining position.

 Other unwanted repercussions can result, such as restriction of your right to carry a firearm, freedom to enlist in the armed forces or even your ability to be involved in certain professions. not to mention the possibility of incarceration.

 Defending Your Rights Against Criminal Accusations, You Need a Domestic Abuse Attorney.